Othernet-Project/orfg/README.rst

 Outernet RSS format guidlines
 =============================

-The Outernet RSS format guidelines (ORFOG) is a set of guidelines for content publishers.
+The Outernet RSS format guidelines (ORFG) is a set of guidelines for content publishers.
 Its aim is to make conversion of content for publication on Outernet easier and more reliable.
-ORFOG builds on `RSS 2.0 specification`_, and familiarity with that standard is assumed.
+ORFG builds on `RSS 2.0 specification`_, and familiarity with that standard is assumed.

 While we use the same set of elements as RSS 2.0 specification, some elements have a slightly different meaning/usage.
-In this document, we will cover the semantic differences between RSS 2.0 specification and ORFOG guidelines, and briefly touch on content authoring.
+In this document, we will cover the semantic differences between RSS 2.0 specification and ORFG guidelines, and briefly touch on content authoring.

-In addition to elements required by the RSS 2.0 specification, elements discussed below are all **required** by ORFOG.
+In addition to elements required by the RSS 2.0 specification, elements discussed below are all **required** by ORFG.

 Status
 ======